arichornlover/YouTubeTweak-Downloads/README.md

 ### Disclaimer 2: if uYouPlusLegacy/uYouPlusExtra crashes then show me the crash log of the app and I'll see if i can fix it.

 ### Updated Repository
-- Recently Updated this on September 24th 2022!
+- Recently Updated this on September 25th 2022!
-- Added MiRO92’s uYou download for only Altstore Sideloading.
-- added Altstore Installation for users to install it easier
-- Fixed qnblackcat's uYouPlus not being able to download on v17.37.3
-- Updated arichorn's uYouPlusExtra releaae to v17.37.3 (F3).
+- Updated arichorn's uYouPlusExtra to 17.37.3 (F5) with the new tweak **DontEatMyContent**
-- Incorrect Typing/Spelling in Repository